*UPDATED August 6, 2020*

 By February 2020, there was evidence that animals were being infected with SARS-CoV-2.
-While three dogs (North Carolina*, Hong Kong ), five cats (Belgium, Hong Kong, New York , Spain), five tigers (New York City), and three lions (New York City) have been infected (as of May 8) with SARS-CoV-2, infectious disease experts and multiple international and domestic human and animal health organizations agree there is no evidence at this point to indicate that pets spread COVID-19 to other animals, including people.
+While seven dogs (New York, North Carolina*, Hong Kong , South Carolina, Texas, Louisiana), seven cats (Belgium, Hong Kong, New York , Spain, Minnesota, United Kingdom), five tigers (New York City), and three lions (New York City) have been infected (as of July 27) with SARS-CoV-2, infectious disease experts and multiple international and domestic human and animal health organizations agree there is no evidence at this point to indicate that pets spread COVID-19 to other animals, including people.

 First Dog in Hong Kong

 Oral and nasal samples were collected from an apparently healthy 17-year-old Pomeranian in Hong Kong that lived with a person infected with SARS-CoV-2 (the novel coronavirus that causes COVID-19).
 The samples tested weakly positive for the virus.
 The dog was quarantined, and subsequently, additional nasal and oral samples collected during the course of quarantine also tested weakly positive.
 This suggested that the dog may be infected, rather than just contaminated with the virus.
 Another dog and a cat from the same household tested negative.
 Subsequently, an antibody test was done on a blood sample from the dog, which initially was reported as negative, suggesting that the dog had not become infected, although there can be reasons for false negatives.